oof2win2/FactorioAntigrief/apps/communitybot/README.md

 [⬆️ Head back up](#contents)

 - Community: A community is a group of people that play Factorio together and use this API in a way to prevent griefers on their servers
-- Rule: A single item that describes something that must be followed, rules are categorized by which aspect of gameplay/user interaction it governances.
+- Rule: A single item that describes something that must be followed; rules are categorized by which aspect of gameplay/user interaction it governs.
 - Report: A single instance of a single rule which has been broken (or held up).
 Can be revoked and then turn into a revocation
 - Profile: A collection of reports.
-Profiles are only one per player per community (a community can have multiple profiles for different players and a player can have multiple Profiles in different communities)
+Profiles are specific to a single player at a single community
 - Revocation: When a community removes any profiles from a user.
 Revocations can never be turned back to reports

 ### Data Types

 [⬆️ Head back up](#contents)

-This is a short description of the different data that you may encounter with this bot or it's ecosystem, it is however not a complete developer guide.
+This is a short description of the different data that you may encounter with this bot or its ecosystem, it is however not a complete developer guide.
 All `id` properties are generated automatically by the API and cannot be set by users.
 - **Community**
   - `id` - ID of the community.
 Used to fetch it only